-Take up again the milk bottle situation.
-Although you looked straight at the bottle, you didn’t realize it was standing in front of you.
-Based on eye tracking alone we would have argued that, since your gaze was directed toward the item, you must have seen it.
+Take the milk carton situation.
+Although you looked straight at the carton, you didn’t realize it was standing right in front of you.
+Based on eye tracking alone we would have argued that, as your gaze was directed towards the item, you must have seen it.

 Take your study from ordinary to extraordinary

-We could have used camera-based facial expression analysis to monitor your emotional valence while staring into the fridge, for example.
-A confused expression while scanning all items in the fridge followed by a sad expression when closing the door would have told us immediately that you obviously didn‘t realize the milk bottle was standing within reach.
-On the other hand, a slight smirk would have indicated that your search had been successful.
-Further, we could have evaluated the amount of your emotional arousal and stress levels based on the changes in skin conductance (GSR, EDA) or your heart rate (ECG).
+We could have used webcam-based facial expression analysis to monitor your emotional valence while staring into the fridge, for example.
+A confused expression while scanning the items in the fridge followed by a sad expression would have told us how you were feeling when realizing that the milk was missing.

-Admittedly, our example pictures a simplification of the interpretation of physiological data.
-In most research scenarios you will have to consider and control for many more factors that might have a significant impact on the parameters you aim to select.
+Of course, this example is a simplification of the interpretation of physiological data.
+In most research scenarios you will have to consider and control for many more factors that might have a significant impact on what you are investigating.

-Each sensor reveals a specific aspect of human cognition, emotion, and behavior.
-Depending on your individual research question, consider to combine eye tracking with two or more additional biosensors in order to gain meaningful insights into the spatio-temporal dynamics of attention, emotion, and motivation.
+Each biosensor can reveal a specific aspect of human cognition, emotion, and behavior.
+Depending on your individual research question, consider combining eye tracking with two or more additional biosensors in order to gain meaningful insights into the dynamics of attention, emotion, and motivation.